 be alert to apparent violations when observing the working and living conditions of MSFWs; and

-document and refer information regarding apparent violations to the appropriate ES Supervisory staff as described in 20 CFR § 658.419 and the MSFW Protections in the Complaint System section of this guide.
+document and refer information regarding apparent violations to the appropriate Workforce Solutions Office Supervisory staff as described in 20 CFR § 658.419 and the MSFW Protections in the Complaint System section of this guide.

 MSFW outreach staff must maintain complete records of their contacts with MSFWs and the services they perform in the MSFW Daily Outreach Log.
-MSFW outreach staff must send a copy of the log to the appropriate ES Supervisory staff on a monthly basis and the log must be maintained on file for at least three years.
+MSFW outreach staff must send a copy of the log to the appropriate Workforce Solutions Office Supervisory staff on a monthly basis, and the log must be maintained on file for at least three years.
 The MSFW Daily Outreach Log must include:

 the number of MSFW contacts;